platis-software-studio/stackfield-linux-client/README.md

 - **Icon States**:
   - Normal: Default Stackfield icon
   - Alert: Red alert icon when new messages arrive
-  - Tooltip: Shows \"You have new messages!\" during alerts
+  - Tooltip: Shows "You have new messages!" during alerts

 ### Notification Behavior
 The app automatically monitors for: